Echuya Batwa: Land issues

 Despite this stated intent on the part of the Ugandan government, the Batwa suffer from what the AICM calls "severe landlessness".
 The Uganda Wildlife Authority launched a short-lived initiative to employ local Batwa to serve as tour guides to the Garama Cave, a tourist attraction on Batwa ancestral land, but scrapped it February 2013 when a group of Batwa people sent a petition to the Constitutional Court of Uganda to gain redress for their exile.

 The Adventist Development and Relief Agency, a group affiliated with the Seventh Day Adventist Church, currently rents out portions of farmland nearby for the purpose of training local Batwa in agriculture.
 Few Batwa own agricultural land, although the land is often less than 1 acre per household, is often agricultural unproductive, and is located in hard-to-reach hilly terrain near the forest.
 The land was obtained from development agencies such as the Adventist Development and Relief Agency, BMCT (Bwindi Mgahinga Conservation Trust) and AICM (African International Christian Ministry).
 However, before the declaration of the Echuya as a central government forest reserve, the forest was heavily encroached upon.
 Up to now, some activities such as wild hunting, collection of honey, mushrooms, water, bamboo for basket making, building poles, making of bee hives and fire wood are being carried out by both Batwa and non-Batwa dominant ethnic communities.
 Many Batwa illegally hunt in the forest due to lack of alternative sources of proteins.
 The forest is also of cultural importance to the Batwa, who offer religious sacrifices to their gods.

 Batwa's access to Echuya Forest Resources

 The Forestry Nature Conservation Master Plan (FNCMP) of Uganda (1999) underpins Echuya Forest Reserve as one of the forests that have been selected for CFM (Collaborative Forest Management) involving participation of local communities including Batwa in resource protection, management and planning of nature reserves.
 The 1999 FNCMP further focuses on equitable utilization of forest resources amongst the communities adjacent to the forest.
 This led to formation of CFM groups at parish and sub-county levels, which are mostly dominated by non-Batwa who for long have marginalized the Batwa.
-Batwa interests were therefore, not fully met when the communities were being assisted to participate in negotiating, drafting and finally signing CFM agreements with the National Forestry Authority.
+Batwa interests were therefore not fully met when the communities were being assisted to negotiate, draft and finally sign CFM agreements with the National Forestry Authority.